cartridge-gg/cainome/crates/cairo-serde/README.md

 Some work that is in the roadmap:

-- Adding a `serialize_to(rust: &Self::RustType, out: &mut Vec<FieldElement>)` to avoid allocating a new array for each type in a big felt buffer.
+- Adding a `serialize_to(rust: &Self::RustType, out: &mut Vec<Felt>)` to avoid allocating a new array for each type in a big felt buffer.
-- Adding/modifying to `deserialize(felts: &[FieldElement]) -> Result<Self::RustType>` without the offset using rust slice.
+- Adding/modifying to `deserialize(felts: &[Felt]) -> Result<Self::RustType>` without the offset using rust slice.
 The motivation of using an explicit offset in the first version was to keep the context of the current deserialization operation in the global buffer.

 ## Examples